Skip to content

 Destination Settings

-The destination settings only affect the extraction type that the destination is assigned to.
+The destination settings only affect the extraction that the destination is assigned to.
 To open the destination settings, select an extraction in the main window of the Designer and click [ touch icon touch icon from the IconExperience.com O-Collection.
 Copyright by INCORS GmbH (www.incors.com).
 Destination].
 The window "Destination Settings" opens.

 Destination-settings